scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Psychic

 Can only be cast against a creature that can look into your eyes.
 You make a telepathic link to the target, using your will to shatter their mind.
 The target makes an Intelligence save against your spellcasting.
-On fail, roll a wound die for every remaining success and crit from your spellcasting roll.
+On fail, roll a wound die for every remaining success and critical from your spellcasting roll.
 If you deal at least 1 damage the target is dazed for the next minute.

 Add a normal die to the spellcasting roll for every level above 5th.